 By Rocco Cavaleri, Virginia Mapedzahama, Rashmi Pithavadian, Rubab Firdaus, David Ayika and Amit Arora

 Chapter 11- Gender and Health

-By Alex Workman, Rocco Cavaleri, Elias Mambo Machina, Stewart Alford and Tinashe Dune
+By Alexander Workman, Rocco Cavaleri, Elias Mambo Machina, Stewart Alford and Tinashe Dune

 Chapter 12- Australians of diverse sexual orientations and gender identities

-By Cristyn Davies, Kerry H. Robinson, Atari Metcalf, Kimberley Ivory, Julie Mooney-Somers, Kane Race, S. Rachel Skinner
+By Cristyn Davies, Kerry H. Robinson, Atari Metcalf, Kimberley Ivory, Julie Mooney-Somers, Kane Race and S. Rachel Skinner

 By Genevieve Z. Steiner, Emma S. George, Freya MacMillan and Kate A. McBride